 So trackable phone numbers, all different URLs, and then kind of code words or coupon codes as needed.

-Now, the only other piece that I’m going to give you around tracking is tools.
+Now, the only other piece that I’m going to give you around tracking marketing campaigns is tools.
 Now, there are other tools—there’s Google Analytics and things like that.
-And we’ll get into that in future episodes because there’s going to be about 10 different tools that I suggest.
+And we’ll get into that in future episodes because there are going to be about 10 different tools that I suggest.

 Here’s a little bit of a technical marketing conundrum, but I’m going to give you a little bit of feedback.